Product Info Summary

 Storage & Handling

 Store vial at 4°C prior to restoration.
 For extended storage aliquot contents and freeze at -20°C or below.
 Avoid cycles of freezing and thawing.
 Centrifuge product if not completely clear after standing at room temperature.
 This product is stable for several weeks at 4°C as an undiluted liquid.
 Dilute only prior to immediate use.
 Expiration date is one (1) year from date of opening.
-(Ship on dry ice.)
+(Ship at ambient temperature.)

 Cite This Product